alchekroun/dijkstra_hadoop_spark/README.md

 ## Description

 Educational project given by our Big Data professor.
-The main goal is to implement the dijksktra algorithm using the MapReduce paradigm and these two methods :
+The main goal is to implement the dijksktra algorithm using the MapReduce paradigm and these two frameworks :
 - Hadoop Streaming
 - Spark